Sustainability at Pret

 This is our first Environment, Social and Governance (ESG) report.
 We are proud to share our journey with you, and are committed to publishing future reports in order to track our progress over the years to come.

 Whether you're 100% plant-based, vegan-ish, or meat-free some days, eating less meat is a key way that we can all reduce our carbon footprint.
 So our Chef's work hard to create lots of delicious recipes that just happen to not contain any meat.

-While our veggie and vegan range continues to grow, we know that many Pret favourites do contain meat.
+While our veggie and vegan range continues to grow, we know that many Pret favorites do contain meat.
 As we still want to help you make sustainable food choices, we do everything we can to source our ingredients sustainably across our supply chain and we’re committed to using meat that’s reared to higher welfare standards involving less intensive farm production systems.
-Creating a sustainable supply chain includes logistics too.
-Our distributor in Chicago is leading the way in the US with a fleet of vehicles running on natural gas, and our warehouse is powered by both solar panels and a wind turbine.
+Our pork products are sourced from Niman Ranch, a network of US family farmers and ranchers who raise livestock sustainably and humanely with strict animal welfare protocols.

 Pret's Plastic Pledge